Advanced Bash Scripting: Mastering Shell Features for Automation

 VARIABLE=$(command_that_might_fail 2>&1)

-4.2 Parameter Expansion for Inline Modification
+Parameter Expansion for Inline Cleanup

-• ${variable%pattern}: Remove the shortest matching suffix pattern.
+• ${variable%pattern} removes the shortest matching suffix.

-• ${variable%%pattern}: Remove the longest matching suffix pattern.
+• ${variable%%pattern} removes the longest matching suffix.

-• ${variable#pattern}: Remove the shortest matching prefix pattern.
+• ${variable#pattern} removes the shortest matching prefix.

-• ${variable##pattern}: Remove the longest matching prefix pattern.
+• ${variable##pattern} removes the longest matching prefix.

 FILE="report.log.bak"